 Thus, choose a surface that will not inhibit the flow of air inside out of your laptop, which will try to keep it cool, avoiding overheating it.
-Usually, it is not advisable to keep your computer on the bed, sofa-cushion, or your lap as air vents get blocked as you place your laptop at such places.
+Usually, it is not advisable to keep your computer on the bed, sofa cushion, or your lap as air vents get blocked as you place your laptop at such places.

 As mentioned above, your laptop’s overheating also depends on the surrounding temperature you are working at on the computer.
 For example, if you are working while sitting in the sun, your laptop will overheat even earlier with sunlight’s influence.

 I observed the change in time of overheating of a laptop when you sit in the sunlight.
-Additionally, during summers, it is advisable to keep your laptop in a cool surrounding to avoid it getting overheated because of extensive temperature.
+Additionally, during summers, it is advisable to keep your laptop in a cool surroundings to avoid it getting overheated because of extensive temperature.

 As our forefathers said that prevention is better than cure, this proverb suits a lot in this situation.
-All-in-all, if you want to avoid incurring significant damage loss, make sure to avoid overheating in your laptop.
+All in all, if you want to avoid incurring significant damage loss, make sure to avoid overheating in your laptop.